Lower Your Electric Bills

 Some electricity suppliers offer special deals or promotional rates to customers who already have a smart meter or who choose to have one installed.
 However, you don’t have to have a smart meter to compare electricity prices or to switch to a cheaper deal.

-A dual fuel tariff means you receive more than one energy supply from the same company.
+A dual fuel tariff means you receive more than one supply from the same company.
 You may choose to get your gas and electricity supply from the same company on a dual fuel tariff, for example.
-Dual fuel tariffs can often be cheaper, but this isn’t guaranteed, so it’s worth comparing energy prices individually and jointly to find out what’s best for you.
+Dual fuel tariffs can often be cheaper, but this isn’t guaranteed, so it’s worth comparing prices individually and jointly to find out what’s best for you.

 Yes.
 Simply include this when you compare electricity prices on SwitchMyEnergy.com, and we’ll find the best prepaid electricity tariffs for you.

 Switching to a new deal, tariff or supplier can be the best way to reduce your electricity bills.
-However, the Government also runs initiatives and schemes to help people reduce their energy costs.
+However, the Government also runs initiatives and schemes to help people reduce their electricity costs.
 In addition to this, you can reduce your electricity bills by making your home more energy-efficient.

 To learn more about reducing your bills and getting the best electricity prices, start your electricity price comparison search now or contact SwitchMyEnergy.com today.